Causal Meta-Analysis by Integrating Multiple Observational Studies with Multivariate Outcomes: Meta-analyses of Group Potential Outcomes

 Using the unnormalized weights $\tilde{\rho}_1,\ldots, \tilde{\rho}_N$ [defined underneath equation (\ref{w1})] of a pseudo-population, we estimate $\mathbb{E}[\mathbf{\Phi}(\mathbf{Y}^{(z)})]$ as random vector

 The following theorem and corollaries study asymptotic properties of random vector $\mathbf{\bar{\Phi}}_{z}$ as an estimator of multivariate feature $\mathbb{E}[\mathbf{\Phi}(\mathbf{Y}^{(z)})]$.
 Part \ref{Thm:estimation,part 2a} of the theorem considers a simpler situation where the MPS is known.
 As discussed in \cite{mao2019propensity} and \cite{zeng2023propensity}, Part \ref{Thm:estimation,part 2b} considers a more realistic situation in which the MPS is estimated.
-The proofs are available in Web Appendix~A.2 of Appendix.
+The proofs are available in Supplementary Materials.